Who is the information for? What is its aim?

 Alternatives

-There are no alternatives to using the steroid cream or ointment but bland moisturisers help to soften and protect the skin.
+You are entitled to not have treatment.
+The most appropriate active treatment is the steroid cream but bland moisturisers help to soften and protect the skin.

 Contacts / further information